Louth county football team explained

 The earliest recorded inter-county football match took place in 1712 when Louth faced Meath at Slane.
 A fragment of a poem from 1806 records a football match between Louth and Fermanagh at Inniskeen, Co Monaghan.

-Louth won their first All-Ireland Senior Football Championship in 1910 under unusual circumstances when their opponents, Kerry, refused to travel to Dublin as the Great Southern and Western Railway would not sell tickets to their fans at reduced rates.
+Louth won their first All-Ireland Senior Football Championship in 1910 in unusual circumstances.
+Their opponents, Kerry, refused to travel to Dublin as the Great Southern and Western Railway would not sell tickets to their fans at reduced rates.[3]
+1912 brought a second All-Ireland title as final opponents Antrim were beaten by five points.[4]

 Between 1945 and 1953 Louth and Meath met 13 times.
 The crowds got bigger and bigger each time as they played draw after draw in the Championship.
-The attendance of 42,858 at a thrilling 1951 replay remained a record for a provincial match other than a final for forty years the four match series between Meath and Dublin in 1991.
+The attendance of 42,858 at a thrilling 1951 replay remained a record for a provincial match other than a final for forty years until the four-match series between Meath and Dublin in 1991.[13]
 The rivalry with Meath has never fizzled out, as witnessed by a stirring Leinster SFC semi-final in 1998.
-Nor has controversy, as witnessed by Graham Geraghty's "wide" 45th minute point.
+Nor has controversy, as Graham Geraghty's disputed point in the 45th minute of that match proved decisive.[14]

 2010 Leinster SFC final

 See main article: 2010 Leinster Senior Football Championship final.
-On 11 July 2010, Louth reached the Leinster SFC final, where they took on neighbours Meath.
+On 11 July 2010, Louth returned to the Leinster SFC final, where they took on neighbours Meath.
 Meath won what was a highly controversial match.
-Deep into injury time in the 74th minute of the match, the referee awarded a highly contentious goal to Meath.
-He did so after a brief consultation with only one of the match umpires, although television coverage of the game showed that the ball had been carried over the line by Meath player Joe Sherdian.
-Prior to the referee's decision, Meath were trailing Louth by one point.
-The referee blew his whistle shortly afterwards.
+Deep into injury time in the 74th minute, referee Martin Sludden awarded a highly contentious goal to Meath.
+He did so after a brief consultation with one of the match umpires, although television coverage of the game showed that the ball had been carried over the line by Meath player Joe Sheridan.
+Prior to Sludden's decision, Meath were trailing Louth by one point.
+He blew his whistle for full-time shortly afterwards.
 The "goal" proved to be the decisive score.

-Irate Louth fans stormed the pitch and commenced a process of chasing and physically assaulting the referee,[3] [4] [5] who had to be led away by a Garda escort in scenes broadcast to a live television audience.
-Other scenes of violence saw bottles being hurled from a stand, one striking a steward who fell to the ground[3] [6] and Meath substitute Mark Ward was hit by a Louth fan.[7]
+Irate Louth fans stormed the pitch and began chasing and physically assaulting the referee,[15] [16] [17] who had to be led away by a Garda escort in scenes broadcast to a live television audience.
+Other scenes of violence saw bottles being hurled from a stand, one striking a steward who fell to the ground[15] [18] and Meath substitute Mark Ward was hit by a Louth fan.[19]

-Louth exited the All-Ireland SFC on 24 July when defeated fairly convincingly by Dublin in the last qualifier round by 2-14 to 0-13.
+Louth eventually exited the All-Ireland SFC on 24 July after losing to Dublin in the final qualifier round, on a scoreline of 2-14 to 0-13.

-Fitzpatrick quit as Louth senior manager in 2012 after three years in the role.[12]
+Manager Peter Fitzpatrick resigned as Louth senior boss in 2012 after three years in the role.[27]

 Aidan O'Rourke was appointed as Fitzpatrick's successor in October 2012.[28]
 O'Rourke left the role in mid-2014.[29]

-Former player Colin Kelly then managed Louth for three years.
-He led Louth to successive promotions in the National Football League in 2016 and 2017, though Louth did not make any championship impact during his time in charge.[15]
+Former Louth forward Colin Kelly then managed Louth for three years.
+He led Louth to successive promotions in the National Football League in 2016 and 2017, though Louth did not make any championship impact during his time in charge.[30]

-In November 2020, Mickey Harte was appointed manager for an expected three-year period.[19]
-Gavin Devlin was appointed assistant.[20]
+In a major surprise,[34] November 2020 saw former Tyrone coach Mickey Harte appointed as Louth manager for a three-year period[35] with Gavin Devlin as his assistant.[36]

-During the 2021 season, Harte brought Louth up to Division 3.
-He then won Division 3 in the 2022 season.
-He brought Louth to a first Leinster final since 2010 in the 2023 season.
+During the 2021 season, Harte achieved promotion to Division 3 of the National League.
+Louth went on to win Division 3 in the 2022 season.
+He brought Louth to a first Leinster final since 2010 in 2023.

 Harte resigned in September 2023[37] and subsequently took over as manager of the Derry senior footballers.
 County board chairman Peter Fitzpatrick announced former Dublin inter-county player Ger Brennan as Louth's new manager on 2 October.[38]
 In the 2024 season, Louth reached a second consecutive Leinster final for the first time since 1958 and defeated Meath in the championship for the first time since 1975.[39]